SciWilro/cehg16-workshop/README.md

 structure, we will see that only a few lines of R code are necessary to develop effective visualizations of these data.

+*Explain here the ADMIXTURE output; that is, the .Q and .P files.*

 Unfortunately, despite the fact that the ADMIXTURE model is simple, fitting the model parameters to these data is a challenging computational problem.
 We found that optimizing the model parameters